 How long do hand tattoos last?

 Hand tattoos last just as long as other tattoos and are equally permanent.
 However, because hands have more bone and ligament, it’s more difficult to get the ink to hold, so the artist may go over areas repeatedly.
-Due to the constant exposure and wear that hands undergo hand tattoos may also fade much more easily This can be combated through regular moisturizing.
+Due to the constant exposure and wear that hands undergo, hand tattoos may also fade much more easily.
+This can be combated through regular moisturizing.

-Enjoy these knuckle tattoo examples?
+Enjoyed these knuckle tattoo examples?
 Check out the galleries below for more digit ink inspiration: